InfuseAI/primehub-site/docs/model-deployment-tutorial-prepackaged-image.md

   <span class="tooltiptext">Applicable to Enterprise tier only</span>
 </div>

-In this tutorial, we will show how to deploy a trained model along with the server image by the PrimeHub model deployment feature.
+In this tutorial, we will show how to deploy a model by a pre-packaged server.
+We deploy a IRIS model by SKLearn pre-packaged server.

-By just providing the model file and pre-packaged server image, we can simplify the deployment process and conveniently deploy an Iris model for real-time serving.

 ## Prerequisites